Topic: Engineering to Improve the Quality of Life in Winter

 TEACHING ASSISTANT (TAs)

 Each team will have a TA.
-These are carefully selected students who have taken ES-21 and demonstrated skill and enthusiasm.
-The TAs will be available to provide advice, and will train you in a wide range of skills including CAD, machining, model making, material testing, sensor use, etc. Each team is required to meet with their TA at least twice per week and, ideally, more frequently.
-The TA will be expected to sign the group workbook each week.
+These are carefully selected students who have taken ENGS 21 and demonstrated skill and enthusiasm.
+The TAs will be available to provide advice, and will train you in a wide range of skills including CAD, machining, model making, material testing, sensor use, etc. The TA will be expected to review the group workbook each week.
 They will also be tracking expenses.
 In addition, the TAs will help you to prepare your oral presentations and will review them with you afterwards.
 The TAs will read your written reports and provide you with a critique and recommendations.
 The TAs will be assessing your performance as individuals each week at the weekly laboratory meetings.

-Each team will meet with their TA once a week at a set time, typically in the evening; a discussion of team and individual performance will be led by the TA.
-This meeting is mandatory and participation and attendance are noted; meeting more often as the term and project progress is strongly recommended.
+Each team will meet with their TA twice a week; one time is the required 2-hour lab and a second one-hour meeting one evening.
+The TA will lead a discussion of the team and individual performance.
+Participation and attendance are noted; meeting more often as the term and project progresses is strongly recommended.

 LABORATORY SESSIONS AND SKILL DEVELOPMENT